 There is no excerpt because this is a protected post.

-“Freedom Day”, multiple vaccinations and the Delta variant
+“Freedom Day”, multiple vaccinations and the Coronavirus Delta variant

 In this post, I run a development of my model which includes immunity waning (at a 150 day half-life), vaccine hesitancy by group, multiple vaccine inoculations (representing the typical two jabs required by most vaccines for best immunity) and also the possibility of vaccinated people not only to become infected, but also to pass on the virus even if not infected themselves.